microbiomedata/nmdc-schema/CONTRIBUTING.md

     - Follow the naming conventions of the parent class
     - Descriptions of child classes may reference parent classes in a genus-differentia definition structure (e.g. "A workflow execution activity that...")
     - Inheritance should be monotonic: `slot_usage` should refine rather than override
+- ID patterning
+    - New classes should follow conventions found [here](https://microbiomedata.github.io/nmdc-schema/identifiers/)
+    - Class-linking slots (i.e. `has_input`) should have slot_usage declared that limit range to the expecting linked class

 ### Testing Changes Locally